Edited by Sam Dresser

 Perplexingly, the prevailing philosophical defence against these objections has been to deny that ethicists rely on moral intuitions at all.
 But as the philosopher Avner Baz at Tufts has shown, the cognitive diversity and calibration objections can be reformulated to challenge whatever it is these philosophers think they’re up to.
 The best hope for philosophers trying to defend this way of doing ethics would be to show, as T M Scanlon at Harvard has attempted, that our responses to cases are best understood as judgments, similar to those we make in mathematics and in ordinary life.

 Need ethics stop until ethicists can make that argument?
 Hardly.
 Ethics can be done in many ways.
 Aristotle, for one, developed an ethical theory without appealing to intuitions.
 And at least since the ironic dialogues of Socrates, philosophers have practised ethics by meeting others where they are and trying to show them their own hypocrisies, doubts and uncertainties.
 This kind of ethics aims less at grasping foundational ethical truths than at what John Rawls called ‘proof from common ground’.
-And though this might seem limiting, I suspect the task it leaves us is greater than it at first appears.Make a donation
+And though this might seem limiting, I suspect the task it leaves us is greater than it at first appears.Support Aeon: make a one-off donation